-INSIDE : The best tips on how to care for Fiddle Leaf Figs!
-From Fig overall care, watering needs, best light amounts and even a checklist to help you identify if your Fiddle Leaf needs more water.
+INSIDE : The best tips on how to care for Fiddle Leaf Fig trees and shrubs!
+From overall Fig care, their watering needs, the best light amounts and even a diagnostic checklist to help you identify if your Fiddle Leaf needs more or less water.

 This post may contain affiliate links.
 See full disclosure here.

 If you have been on Pinterest for long, you have probably seen the endless war stories about how fickle fiddle figs can be.
 I know when I got my first one (gifted by a dear friend), I was terrified he would die immediately!

 Rest assured, that same fiddle fig actually survived, made a huge cross country move in our car and then grew A TON of new leaves.
 Fast forward a year later and I almost killed it via root rot.
 Thankfully, it survived and is now happily growing new leaves again.

 Additionally, I bought another larger fiddle fig and wow that guy is massive and so stinking happy.

 Looking to gain insights, tips and methods for not only keeping your plants alive, but to have them thrive?
 Let’s grow green enthusiasts, one plant at a time together with my Happy Houseplants eBook!

 My new Happy Houseplants ebook talks about how to not kill all the plants and includes:

 – A helpful checklist for the 6 steps to keep your plants alive + thriving.